 In this trial detailed evaluation of acute and late radiation-induced morbidity is a key factor and late morbidity evaluation will take place in all patients.
 Table 6 illustrates what and when evaluation of acute late radiation-induced morbidity is to take place.
 Detailed acute morbidity evaluation based on photon loco-regional radiation therapy has been collected in the DBCG Skagen Trial 1, thus acute morbidity in this trial will be performed in 60 patients treated with protons and 60 patients treated with photons.
-It is emphasized that at any time a late radiation-related morbidity index is registered at the Danish surgical departments.
+It is emphasized that at any time a late radiation-related morbidity in detected a full morbidity evaluation must be performed.
+Charlson's comorbidity index is registered at the Danish surgical departments.
 For participating departments outside Denmark, Charlson's comorbidity index must be filled in also.